BRUCE FREEMAN RAIL TRAIL:

 The Bruce Freeman Rail Trail is being built along the former rail bed of the New Haven Railroad Farmington & Lowell Line.
 It passed through the communities of Lowell, Chelmsford, Westford, Carlisle, Acton, Concord, Sudbury, and Framingham.
-Phase I has been completed from the Chelmsford/Lowell line to the junction of Routes 27 & 225 in Westford.
-Phase II will continue south through Westford-Carlisle-Action-Concord and Sudbury.
-Phase III will finish the trail through Sudbury and Farmington.
+Currently the trail travels south from Lowell, through Chelmsford, Westford, Acton, & Concord.
+Currently, in 2023, the next section south through Sudbury is under construction.
 Future plans call for continuing the trail south through Framingham.
 In Lowell, the Connector Trail, which currently ends at the tunnel underneath the Lowell Connector, has yet to be extended as of June 2023 and will extend the Bruce Freeman Rail Trail north underneath the Lowell Connector and eventually to the Concord River Greenway.
 See; CONCORD RIVER GREENWAY .
 For more information visit; BRUCE FREEMAN RAIL TRAIL .
 The Bruce Freeman Rail Trail will also be a link in the regional 200-mile BAY CIRCUIT TRAIL .